alekitto/messenger-extra/README.md

 Allows the expiration of a message.
 Implement this interface if you want your message to expire after a given amount of time.

+### UniqueMessageInterface

+Adds a message only once in the queue.
+If another message with the same uniqueness key is present, the message is discarded.

 ## Compatibility